mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → :py:obj:`mitsuba.core.Color3f`:
             *no description available*

-.. py:function:: mitsuba.core.permute(value, sample_count, seed, rounds=4)
+.. py:function:: mitsuba.core.permute(value, size, seed, rounds=4)

-    Generate pseudorandom permutation vector using a shuffling network and the sample_tea function.
-This algorithm has a O(log2(sample_count)) complexity but only supports permutation vectors whose lengths are a power of 2.
+    Generate pseudorandom permutation vector using a shuffling network

+    This algorithm repeatedly invokes sample_tea_32() internally and has O(log2(sample_count)) complexity.
+It only supports permutation
+    vectors, whose lengths are a power of 2.

     Parameter ``index``:
-        Input index to be mapped
+        Input index to be permuted

-    Parameter ``sample_count`` (int):
+    Parameter ``size`` (int):
         Length of the permutation vector

     Parameter ``seed`` (int):